 - Don’t have video editing software?
 Search the Web.
 There are many free editing software options.

 - Do not use music you do not own or have not been granted the right to!
-Search for free music options that you can cite, such as audionautix.com.
+Search for free music options that you can cite, such as audionautix.com or Free Music Archive.
 Without saying, this is also true for photos and video footage.
 If you do not have the consent of the person in the photo/video, or permission of the photographer/videographer, do not use the photo or footage.

 - Don’t get too flashy.
 Flashy transitions tend to look corny.
 Use fades or other transitions you would see at the movies or on TV.